wp-plugins/mathtex-equation-editor/readme.txt

-=== Instant Adsense ===
+=== MathTex Equation Editor ===
 Contributors: kobmat
 Donate Link: http://kobmat.com/math/?page_id=5919
-Tags: math, equation, editor
+Tags: math, equation, editor, latex
 Requires at least: 1.5
-Tested up to: 3.4
+Tested up to: 3.8.1
+Version: 1.0.7
-Stable tag: 1.04
+Stable tag: 1.0.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Inserts Math Equations on your posts.
-Requires a MathTex installed on your server

 == Description ==

 MathTex Equation Edtor is a Free and Open Source Wordpress plugin which is able to insert math equations on while adding/editing a post.
 It can also convert equations made using the Codecogs editor to be rendered by the MathTex.cgi installation.

-This plugin depends on a mathtex.cgi installation provided at http://www.forkosh.com/mathtex.html or any other service that renders Math LaTeX if supplied with the markup text on the URL.
-By default, the latex equations are rendered by the free mathtex.cgi installation provided at http://www.cyberroadie.org/cgi-bin/mathtex.cgi.
+This plugin can be used with a mathtex.cgi installation provided at http://www.forkosh.com/mathtex.html or any other service that renders Math LaTeX if supplied with the markup text on the URL.
+By default, the latex equations are rendered by the free mathtex.cgi installation provided at http://chart.apis.google.com/chart?cht=tx&chl=.

 To run mathTex.cgi installation on your own personal server, installation instructions can be found at http://www.forkosh.com/mathtex.html.
 You can also look up my blog post on the step by step installation of mathTex.cgi at http://kobmat.com/math/?p=5805.